-- 1 1/4 cup milk, heated to lukewarm
+- 1 1/4 cup milk, heated to lukewarm (about 105F)

-- 2 1/4 tsp. active dry or instant yeast
+- 2 1/4 teaspoons active dry or instant yeast

-- Approx. 4 cups all-purpose flour
+- 4 cups all-purpose flour, plus more as needed

-- 1/3 cup sugar
+- 1/3 cup white granulated sugar

-- 2 Tbsp. butter, melted
+- 2 Tablespoons butter, melted

-- 1 egg, lightly beaten
+- 1 large egg, lightly beaten

 - 1/2 cup white granulated sugar

-- Rind of 1/2 a small/med orange, cut into 1/2-inch pieces
+- Rind of 1/2 of a small navel orange, orange part only, cut into 1/2-inch pieces

-- 1 egg, beaten with 2 tsp. water
+- 2 teaspoons water

 - 1 cup icing (confectioners) sugar